Group Therapy at New Moon Psychotherapy

-The next week you’ll begin group with a check in about the prior week which will give you a change to discuss any issues that came up when you were using your skills, explore insights that came up, and share successes.
+The next week you’ll begin group with a check in about the prior week which will give you a chance to discuss any issues that came up when you were using your skills, explore insights, and share successes.

 Typically the first group session will be an introduction and chance to get to know the facilitators and your group members.